 Allen Carr’s “Easyway” method has helped countless people stop smoking.
 You can do it too.

-In the world’s largest study of how common lifestyle factors influence the size and shape of sperm, a research team from the University of Sheffield found that men under 30 who used cannabis in the three months prior to giving the sperm sample, were almost twice as likely as others to have poor sperm morphology (less than four percent normal sperm cells).
+A research team from the University of Sheffield has made the world’s largest study of how common lifestyle factors influence the size and shape of sperm.
+The researchers found that when men under 30 had used cannabis in the three months prior to giving the sperm sample, they were almost twice as likely as others to have poor sperm morphology (less than four percent normal sperm cells).

 The researchers conclude,